kreatio-sw/inflight/README.md

 While switching a list view with data with different criteria it becomes tricky to manage UI switch.
 This library facilitates the following:

-- Blocks any previous requests that were made prior to the switch so that it does not show data from older request if that arrives late.
+- Blocks any requests that were made prior to the switch so that it does not show data from older request if that arrives late.
-- Works even when one of the pages are getting loaded as part of infinite scroll.
+- Works even when one of the pages were getting loaded as part of infinite scroll.
 - Provides clear state information on state which cane be used to provide proper indication to the user.
 Following flags are supported: